jwilsson/spotify-web-api-php/docs/getting-started.md

 header('Location: some-other-file.php');
 die();
 ```

+You'll notice the missing redirect URI when initializing the `Session`.
+When using the Client Credentials Flow, it isn't needed and can simply be omitted from the constructor call.

 ## Making requests to the Spotify API
 Once you have a access token, it's time to start making some requests to the API!